staidigital/shoutout/README.md

 The unit test is in the test.js file.
 To be able to run the tests, you first need to be able to host a server.
 You also need to open node_modules/socket-tester/index.js in a text editor and change this.timeout from 25 to 250.
+Delete the database file "db.sqlite3" every time before running the test.
 To run the test, enter "npm test test" in the terminal.

 CONTRIBUTORS
 ------------